mthiel117/webinar_feb9/README.md

 ## STEP 3 - Run container and attach to local current directory

-Launches Docker container mydevbox/base and attaches to your local volume's current directory.
+Launches Docker container mydevbox/base and attaches to your local current directory

 MacOS